-Overview of external collaboration options in Microsoft 365
+Overview of external collaboration options in Microsoft 365 (IT admins)

 With Microsoft 365, your users can collaborate with people outside your organization in a variety of ways.
 Users can share files, invite guests to teams, have meetings with external participants, and chat with people from other organizations.
 This article covers the external collaboration options available and links to the content you need to configure each.